What is a proverb?

 Make the most of favorable conditions till they last.

 Example: I got plenty of referral traffic to my website from Facebook in its initial years.
 I made hay while the sun shone.
-Later on they changed their algorithm, after which the traffic dried.
+Later on, they changed their algorithm, after which the referral traffic dried.